Seki1996/Seki1996/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology and tools used to solve cases.

-### Analyzing top 50 most paid athletes in the world
+### Analyzing top 50 paid athletes in the world
 **Code:** [`Analyzing top 50 most paid athletes in the world`](https://public.tableau.com/app/profile/milos.mrkajic/viz/Hihgestpaidathletes/Story1)

-**Goal:** To determine who are the most paid athletes and what factors contribute to their success.
+**Goal:** To determine the top paid athletes and what factors contribute to their success.

-**Description:** The project focused on analyzing a dataset from Tableu's monday challandge.
-I was curious how much off the field earnings are influencing the list.
+**Description:** The project focused on analyzing a dataset from Tableu's Monday challenge.
+I was curious how much off-the-field earnings are influencing the list.
 Which sports dominate the list.
-Which athletes dominate the list.
-Based on the fields: on the field earnings, off the field earnings, sports and names, my plan is to get insigts from this dataset.
+Which athletes top the list.
+Based on the fields: on-the-field earnings, off-the-field earnings, sports and names, my plan is to get insights from this dataset.
-Using Table l will focus to analyze the dataset with charts and present all my insights in form of a Tableu story.
+Using Tableu I will focus on analyzing the dataset with charts and present all my insights in the form of a Tableu story.

 **Skills:** data cleaning, data analysis, data visualization.